Behaviour Policy – Stocklake Park

 Appendix 1 – Exclusion

 In all areas of the school fixed term exclusion is only implemented with the greatest reluctance.
 If a pupil seriously compromises the safe running of the school community, health and safety, well being of others including teaching and learning then this action may then be considered.
-It is important that both the pupil concerned and other pupils who may have witnessed this behaviour understand that there are consequences and clear action will be taken.
+It is important that both the student concerned and other students who may have witnessed this behaviour understand that there are consequences and clear action will be taken.

 On return to school there will always be a reintegration meeting which will be conducted in a positive framework for all concerned.
-Parents, class teacher and either Head of Hall, Deputy Head and/or Principal will be present.
+Parents, class teacher and either Head of Department, Deputy Head and/or Principal will be present.
 The participants will explore and discuss some or all of the following:

 - The reason for the exclusion